-1 C) Transformational and efficiency plans have been developed at an ICS level. c) Commitment to strengthen plans and improve risk adjusted delivery throughout May.
+c) Transformational and efficiency plans have been developed at an ICS level. c) Commitment to strengthen plans and improve risk adjusted delivery throughout May.
 However there is significant risk to delivery of these plans leading to the need to strengthen and identify additional schemes.
-Assurances: (How do we know if the things we are doing have an impact?)
-Mark up Internal Assurance (Int) or External Assurance (Ext) • Sign off of single system plan by ICS board - translation into organisational plans (Int) • Regulatory sign-off of organisational and system plans (Ext) • Quarterly ICS Assurance Meetings with NHSE/I (Ext) • Ongoing monitoring of system performance through POG, FD Group, Planning Group and ICS Board (Int) Ga ps in Assurance: (What additional assurances should we seek?)
-Mitig ating Actions for gaps in Assurances:
+Ass surances: (How do we know if the things we are doing have an impact?)
+Mark up Inte ernal Assurance (Int) or External Assurance (Ext) • { Sign off of single system plan by ICS board - translation into organisational plans (Int t) • [ Regulatory sign-off of organisational and system plans (Ext) • ( Quarterly ICS Assurance Meetings with NHSE/I (Ext) • ( Ongoing monitoring of system performance through POG, FD Group, Planning Group and d ICS Board (Int) Gar os in Assurance: (What additional assurances should we seek?)
+Mitig gating Actions for gaps in Assurances: